tu-darmstadt-ros-pkg/workspace_scripts/README.md

 **Please note:**
 * Only files in the given folders are considered; The content of all their subfolders is ignored!
 * All scripts are handled in alphabetical order.
 * Scripts in `system.d` will be sourced and therefore change the environment of the running bash session.
+Thus, it is the ideal place for exports of variables.
 * Scripts in `autostart.d` require to have execute permission.

 **Tip:**
 * Enumerate scripts using following convention `XX.my_script.sh`  in order to obtain a clearly defined execution order.
-* A wait script such as given in [this example](https://github.com/thor-mang/thor_mang_robot_bringup/blob/master/autostart.d/motion/10.roscore.sh) should be placed to ensure the roscore has properly settled.
+* A wait script such as given in [this example](https://github.com/thor-mang/thor_mang_robot_bringup/blob/master/autostart.d/motion/10.roscore.sh) should be placed to ensure the roscore has properly settled before proceeding.
+Analogously this should be done for any hardware that requires time to fully boot-up such as cameras.
 * Scripts can also make use of the screen management feature described [above](#remote-computer--screen-management).
 This allows to stop and (re)start parts of the automatically started software conveniently without rebooting the entire machine.
 A small example is provided [here](https://github.com/thor-mang/thor_mang_robot_bringup/blob/master/autostart.d/motion/20.robot_basics.sh).
 The next section will describe how to setup this feature.

 #### Step 5: The run_all script